MrGallo/classroom-examples/exercises.md

 2. Validate the input using `try-catch-else` to handle the possiblity of the user inputting an invalid integer.
 3. Using a `for-loop`, add up all the marks.
 Print out the average mark.
 4. What happens when the first input from the user is `-1`?
 Fix this problem.
+5. **ADVANCED**:
+    - Create a custom exception called `MarkRangeError`.
+If the mark is negative or beyond 100, `raise` this exception.
+    - Catch this error differntly from the `ValueError` caused by the `int()` function when trying to convert invalid values to integers.

 # Solutions
 ## Functions 1 Solution